crc-org/vfkit/doc/usage.md

 A sparse raw image can be created/expanded using the `truncate` command or using [`truncate(2)`](https://manpagez.com/man/2/truncate/).
-For example, an empty 1GiB disk can be created with `truncate --size 1G vfkit.img`.
+For example, an empty 1GiB disk can be created with `truncate -s 1G vfkit.img`.
 Such an image will only use disk space when content is written to it.
 It initially only uses a few bytes of actual disk space even if it's size is 1G.